pynde/CGM/frontend/src/components/ActionDesigner/ActionDesignerExample.md

 production phase).

-`ActionType: increaseTrack; E.g. Oxygen is increased by 1 IF < max` `actionPipe: increaseTrack; E.g. Terraform rating is increased the amount of parent Action` `actionPipe: Finish`
+`ActionType: increaseTrack; E.g. Oxygen is increased by 1 IF < max` `SubActionType: increaseTrack; E.g. Terraform rating is increased the amount of parent Action` `SubActionType: Finish`

 ### Game board